 (This page contains affiliate links, if you want to read more about that check out our disclaimer page)

-Each Friday, Ashton and I have our “Check-in” day after work.
+Each Friday, we have our “Check-in” day after work.

 This is our reflection of the week, things that have happened, and how we are both feeling.

 It gives us a chance to communicate any concerns that either of us may have, and discuss them openly with each other.